 Once a year, Chicago's closed-to-the-public architectural gems open their doors wide to welcome visitors from near and far.
-If you've ever dreamed of going behind-the-scenes, inside a Chicago masterpiece, you won't want to miss Open House Chicago, hosted by the Chicago Architecture Foundation.
+If you've ever dreamed of going behind-the-scenes, inside a Chicago masterpiece, you won't want to miss Open House Chicago, hosted by the Chicago Architecture Center.
 This free, two-day public event, held this year on October 14 and 15, offers access to our city's exclusive, magnificent mansions, skyscrapers, theaters, private clubs, industrial facilities, private offices and sacred spaces.
 While the open sites can be discovered in just about every neighborhood in the city, this year marks the first time that the Northwest Side neighborhood of Logan Square/Avondale will be joining the mix.

 Though today it's best known for it's hot dining and cocktail scene, Logan Square is also home to a plethora of interesting, architectural sites.
 Here are seven architecturally significant sites in Logan Square/Avondale that you'll want to discover at this year's Open House Chicago event.